-Raglan shooting: Murder accused in court after Australian tourist Sean McKinnon killed
+Raglan shooting: Grieving family in court for murder accused's appearance

 "We love him very deeply.
 We were devastated to hear that his life had been taken from him," she said.

+"We just don't even know how to begin to put life together.

 "The worst thing was telling my mother.
-I think he was my Mum's favourite."
+I think he was my Mum's favourite.

 "We're just going to miss him a lot.
 He'll be missed around the Christmas table."

+She described her brother as loving to travel and remembers the last time she spoke to him was when she helped him get a new passport.

+"Oddly enough I said a goodbye that I would say if I knew I wasn't going to see him again."

-Sean visited his fiancée in New Zealand, Canadian midwife Bianca Buckley, when he was between jobs in Australia.
+Emmeline said Sean loved being in New Zealand to visit his fiancée, Canadian midwife Bianca Buckley, when he was between jobs in Australia.

+"He loved the surf here.
+He loved the lifestyle and the place."

 The couple had not set a date yet for their wedding.